citapress/citapress/content/books/planted-in-a-strange-earth-selected-writings-by-zitkala-sa/index.md

 ## BIBLIOGRAPHY & FURTHER READING

+*Find some of these and other resources on our ["Red Bird" Are.na channel](https://www.are.na/cita-press/red-bird-z3jolsmc6bk).*

 Deloria, Ella Cara.
 Waterlily.
 Lincoln, NE: University of Nebraska Press, 1988.

 Gunn Allen, Paula.
 Voice of the Turtle: American Indian Literature, 1900-1970.
 New York: Ballantine Books, 1994.